 (photo: Chris Johnston)

-Words by William Wayland and Sosha Young
+Additional reporting by Sosha Young

 Milk For The Angry’s super-stoked garage rock style comes from Kyle Stringer on bass, Jackson Langford on guitar, the ecstatic drumming of just-turned-21-year-old Cole Bailey and the maniacal lead guitar and vocals of Dana Lindström, the band’s driving creative force.
 On a song about the primal pull to party, Dana’s electric mischief moves like the monsters in all of us.
 When the drums start clicking and this potion’s flowing, you can’t help but get swept up in the band’s catalytic enthusiasm just as you would at one of their live shows.

 Dana may tell you that “NSYNC is Milk For The Angry’s greatest influence,” but the boys’ transformation into marionettes of the dead will not remind you at all of the “Bye Bye Bye” video.
 The band worked with videographer Will Rushton to find the right balance between skull and skeleton story-telling and band-playing puppetry.
 As prop-master, Dana hunted down the handmade skeleton puppet on Etsy and learned how to make it dance on camera.